kaustubhdhole/llm-quiz-time/README.md

 ## Usage
 Open `index.html` in your browser.
 The page fetches questions from `questions.json` and displays one randomly.
+Use the moon button in the top-left corner to toggle between day and night modes.

 ## Deployment
 The repository includes a GitHub Actions workflow that publishes the contents of